CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/wallets/wallets-description.md

 Currently, CoinPayments API supports only creation of temporary account-based addresses for their wallets with the plan to extend to permanent account-based addresses in future.
 Such temporary addresses are used as commercial addresses for commercial fees, e.g. gambler casino accounts.
-The life-time of such addresses is configurable via admin dashboard.

 UTXO addresses with CoinPayments are always permanent.